khakhalin/notes/keywords/behav_interview.md

 * Know your own CV, including the language, as they are likely to refer to your experience using the language you used.
 * Practice / write down key stories in advance.
 Set up the situation fast.
 Elevator speech.
 No tangents.
 Only essential details.
 Action and result centered, anchored in decisions and actions.
 * For each project, identify 1-2 key achievements, and very high-level overview of the technical side of it, but be ready to dive down if needed.
-* This is a communication skill: ability to be clear, on point, deal with emotions etc.
+* This also tests your communication skill: ability to be clear, on point, deal with emotions etc.
 * Know why you made each of your career transitions.
 Why you quit, why you joined.
 * General mindset should be that past failures made you better.
 * Mentioning intercultural fluency and awareness is a plus.